lidonis/Test-Desiderata/docs/index.md

 **Trade-off**: It can sometimes be challenging to write such focused tests, especially for complex codebases.

 **Best Practice**: Break down complex functionalities into smaller, testable units and write precise assertions to ensure that any failure points directly to the source of the issue.

+### Predictive
+Test results should accurately predict the behavior of the system in production.

+**Benefit**: Provides confidence that the system will behave as expected under real-world conditions, reducing the likelihood of unexpected issues in production.

+**Trade-off**: Requires a deep understanding of the production environment and potential edge cases that may not be covered in tests.

+**Best Practice**: Use real-world scenarios and data to inform test cases, and continuously update tests as the system evolves to reflect changes in expected behavior.

+### Inspiring
+Tests should inspire confidence in the system's quality and reliability.

+**Benefit**: Motivates the development team to prioritize quality and encourages a culture of testing within the organization.

+**Trade-off**: May require additional time and resources to create engaging and meaningful tests that resonate with the team.

+**Best Practice**: Share success stories and metrics that highlight the impact of testing on project outcomes, fostering a positive attitude towards testing practices.

+## Balancing Test Properties

+Not all tests need to exhibit every property.
+However, any property sacrificed should be compensated by a property of greater value.

+Certain properties complement one another.
+For instance, automated tests run more quickly.

+Conversely, some properties may conflict.
+Enhancing test predictive accuracy for production behavior often results in slower tests.

+Occasionally, conflicts between properties are only apparent.
+Leveraging composability can yield tests that are both faster and more predictive.